-Initial feedback from landholders suggests that a 15,000 ML/d flow footprint in the reach may be a tolerable level of inconvenience flooding if suitable mitigation measures are put in place.
-The flow footprint of 15,000 ML/d could be created by releases from Eildon with no tributary inflows, tributary flows on their own, or a mix of tributary flows and Eildon releases.
+Initial feedback from landholders suggests that up to a maximum 12,000 ML/d flow footprint around Molesworth and a 15,000 ML/d flow footprint elsewhere in the subreach may be a tolerable level of inconvenience flooding if suitable mitigation measures are put in place.
+Flows of up to 12-15,000 ML/d could be created by releases from Eildon with no tributary inflows, tributary flows on their own, or a mix of tributary flows and Eildon releases.

-This subreach flows from Eildon Dam to Ghin Ghin near Yea (Figure 15).
+This subreach flows from Eildon Dam to the Killingworth gauge (405329) on the Goulburn River (Figure 15).
 Water in this stretch of river comes from releases from Eildon Dam and inflows from several unregulated tributaries.
-The quick rising and falling, or 'flashy', Rubicon River, Acheron River, Spring Creek, Home Creek and Yea River (and Murrindindi River, which joins the Yea) all enter this stretch of Goulburn River.
+The quick rising and falling, or 'flashy', Rubicon River, Acheron River, Spring Creek, and Home Creek all enter this stretch of Goulburn River.

-Figure 15 Eildon Dam to near Yea subreach
+Figure 15 Eildon Dam to Killingworth subreach

 One flood gauge used for Bureau of Meteorology flood forecasting purposes is located in this subreach: station number 405203 at the Goulburn River downstream of Eildon Dam.
 The river flows for the Goulburn River gauge at Eildon between 1979 and 2013 can be seen in Figure 16.
+Because this flood gauge is close to Eildon Dam, it provides a history of the releases from the dam but doesn't provide a clear picture of the range of flows that have been experienced over the entire Eildon to Killingworth subreach due to flows from unregulated tributaries.
+Although outside the subreach, the Trawool flood gauge, station number 405201 has been included at Figure 17 to show the range of flows that passed through the subreach incorporating a variable combination of Lake Eildon releases and tributary inputs.